 Many human rights defenders report abuses from danger zones, to do so anonymously they use Tor as although it’s within the law, it doesn’t mean that it is safe.

 Many celebrities choose to use Tor because being in a spotlight their private lives are completely shut off.
 Tor lets celebrities and high profile people share their opinions online without consequences to their public roles.

 Also low profile people use Tor to keep their online profile anonymous, people who are living in poverty are in fear to voice out their opinion.
 They’re scared to lose their job or worried to be treated differently if their boss or social worker comes across to their views published online.

 The Tor is an official name of the program which is an acronym of The Onion Router.
 It’s related to the way in which your online data encryption is layered.

 For the speed and anonymity, it’s important that there are more nodes, because of the limited bandwidth that each node offer.
 The more nodes there are, the more difficult it is to track its users.
-And that makes the Tor system to be one of the best privacy tools as it is designed so that no one can trace back your real identity and no one can access your online data.
+And that makes the Tor system to be one of the best privacy tools designed so that no one can trace back your real identity and no one can access your online data.

 Tor against censorship

 Tor randomly directs your internet connection so that it exits through a node located in some other part of the world.
 Most of the nodes located in countries that are pro-freedom online therefore Tor works as a great anti-censorship tool.
 To bypass censorship and avoid school or work firewalls is one of Tor’s core feature.
 However, there are some countries and even organizations that have blocked Tor network access.
 Countries like China and Iran have tried to block the access to the Tor network by using Deep Packet Inspection.